 Anyway, I was just creeping up and down the street trying to find what I assumed was a house but there was a gap where the pin on the map was showing it should be.
 I didn’t realize there was a tiny complex there and thought it might be storage buildings.

-I was just about to cancel the ride and move on to a better neighborhood when the door to unit 47 opened and a young woman came out, probably in her late twenties, and I told drunk lady we were in business.
-Then I noticed a man with the young woman; he was in in his late 30s early 40s.
+I was just about to cancel the ride and move on to a better neighborhood when the door to unit 47 opened and a young woman came out, probably in her late twenties and I told drunk lady we were in business and we would soon be on our way.
+Then I noticed a man with her, late 30s early 40s.
 This guy was big, like Paul Bunyan big — seriously, maybe 6′ 7″.
 They both moved over to the driver’s window and I rolled it down.

 “Are you the Uber ride?” she asked.
 No, I thought, I’m just some random guy, sitting here in front of your dwelling, idling my car at 10 p.m. for the hell of it.
 She sounded like she’d had a few adult beverages, but she was nowhere near as shitfaced as the other lady.
 I confirmed I was the Uber ride.
 Then the giant spoke up.